Information for PGR Students and Supervisors

 - Data Management Plan Guidance (for those in first year only)

-- Application for Extension to Thesis Submission Date *
+- Application for Extension to Thesis Submission Date must include a Completion Plan

 - Application for Extension to Thesis Submission Date - Guidance Notes